RecList/evalRS-KDD-2023/README.md

 This is the official repository for [EvalRS @ KDD 2023](https://reclist.io/kdd2023-cup/): _a Well-Rounded Evaluation of Recommender Systems_.

 Aside from papers and talks, we will host a hackathon, where participants will pursue innovative projects for the rounded evaluation of recommender systems.
 The aim of the hackathon is to evaluate recommender systems across a set of important dimensions (accuracy being _one_ of them) through a principled and re-usable set of abstractions, as provided by [RecList](https://github.com/jacopotagliabue/reclist) 🚀.

-At the end of the workshop, organizers will sponsor a social event for teams to finalize their projects, mingle with like-minded practitioners and received the monetary prizes for best papers and projects: a link to the event will be added soon!
+At the end of the workshop, we will sponsor a social event for teams to finalize their projects, mingle with like-minded practitioners and received the monetary prizes for best papers and projects.

+*You can pre-register for the hackathon + drinks event [here](https://lu.ma/jfuofoxl) (availability is limited)!*

 This repository provides an open dataset and all the tools necessary to partecipate in the hackathon: everything will go back to the community as open-source contributions.
 Please refer to the appropriate sections below to know how to get the dataset and run the evaluation loop properly.